hao1987/winterfell/readme.md

 <a name="step3"></a>
 ### Step 3: Create database

-If you finished first three steps, now you can create database on your database server(MySQL).
-You must create database with utf-8 collation(uft8_general_ci), to install and application work perfectly.
-After that, copy .env.example and rename it as .env and put connection and change default database connection name, only database connection, put name database, database username and password.
+Create database e.g.'winterfell' with utf-8 collation(uft8_general_ci), after that, copy .env.example and rename it as .env and put connection and change default database connection name, only database connection, put name database, database username and password.

 -----
 <a name="step4"></a>
 ### Step 4: Install

-Firstable need to uncomment this line "extension=php_fileinfo.dll" in php.ini file.

-This project makes use of Bower and Laravel Elixir.
-Before triggering Elixir, you must first ensure that Node.js (included in homestead) is installed on your machine.

-    node -v

 Install dependencies listed in package.json with: